RoyalCast™ Fiberglass Columns

 So a 10” x 10’ Round Tapered Fiberglass Column with a Tuscan Cap and Base would go from weighing roughly 128 lbs. to 96 lbs.
 The final ingredient is fiberglass strand chopped or cut to ¼” or ½” strands.
 The strand size used will depend on the diameter or width of the column and is used to reinforce the column and provide it with added strength.
 For even lighter fiberglass column options, visit our RoyaLite™ fiberglass reinforced polymer columns.

 Royal Corinthian manufactures RoyalCast™ fiberglass columns from a combination of filler, resin, and fiberglass chop strand.
-This composition is the most popular for what the industry calls fiberglass columns; however, this is a misnomer as these types of columns have a small percentage (1% to 3%) of fiberglass content.
+This composition is the most popular for what the industry calls square fiberglass columns; however, this is a misnomer as these types of columns have a small percentage (1% to 3%) of fiberglass content.
 Our RoyalCast™ columns should really be called fiberglass-reinforced polymer marble composite columns.
 Regardless of the naming convention, these are the most popular fiberglass porch columns and interior columns used in America.
 These offer the greatest advantage over our other columns when paint-grade, robust, load-bearing columns are desired.
-We also manufacture significantly lighter fiberglass columns with 35-40% fiberglass under our RoyaLite™ brand.
+We also manufacture significantly lighter fiberglass structural columns with 35-40% fiberglass under our RoyaLite™ brand.

 Fiberglass Columns for Sale

 The majority of the column industry follows a 2-steps sales process: A manufacturer offers fiberglass columns for sale to wholesalers who in turn sell to retailers.
 Even big box stores don’t have direct accounts with manufacturers.
 Royal Corinthian, however, has a 1-step process where we sell our fiberglass columns directly to the retailer who can pass on the savings to you.
 We are able to guarantee the lowest prices for fiberglass columns because we cut out the wholesaler, who quite frankly, is more or less a paper pusher that adds little to no value to the process of getting columns to the end user.
 When fiberglass column “manufacturers” offer products directly to consumers, chances are the company is actually a distributor under the guise of something else.
-If you are looking for fiberglass columns at the lowest guaranteed price, contact us for a retailer that can supply them.
+If you are looking for fiberglass columns for sale at the lowest guaranteed price, contact us for a retailer that can supply them.

 Exterior Fiberglass Columns